MichaelYxWang/Coursera-Deep-Learning/README.md

 2. The references of papers which appear in the 5 courses as well as some notes about the papers
 3. Nicely commented code from helper functions to project architecture as well as a guideline of how to go through them
 4. Extend the project to end to end system: from data labeling to research diary
-5. (NEW!)
-Utilizae git lfs to store large resnet.h5 and vgg.mat file.
+5. Utilizae git lfs to store large resnet.h5 and vgg.mat file.
 Now every project should run in local without problems!
+6. (NEW from 2020!)To review the lecture notes more effectively, I organize all the concepts in the format of questions in order to build better deep learning fundations.
+If you want to collaborate on this, please message me :)

 Recourse collection contributors: [Michael Wang](https://github.com/MichaelYxWang), [Richard Xu](https://github.com/richard3983), [Constantine Cheng](https://github.com/Consibic) and [Jay Xiao](https://github.com/J-Xiao)